motine/wetterbild/README.md

 Android Setup: 4h
 Programming: 2h + 1h + 2h + 1h + 2h + 3h + 1h + 2h + 2h + 1h + 2h
 ```

-### Left for a rainy day

-- Do the blurring and resizing in a background thread and then trigger the image change asynchronously (e.g. via `AsyncTask`).
-- When done check if we can gather the file listing only once (weird dead object crash after 2 minutes, i guess garbage collector kills some stuff it should not).